The 2019 Noosa Festival is fast approaching. This year there are a few event changes, – please read through the following information carefully.

 If for any reason you are unable to surf, please let us know in advance and we can slot in a reserve.

 NO RESERVE WILL BE ALLOWED TO TAKE THE PLACE OF A NO-SHOW PAID ENTRANT UNLESS THERE HAS BEEN A PERSONAL OFFICIAL WITHDRAWAL RECEIVED BY THE ORGANISERS 30 MINUTES IN ADVANCE OF THE HEAT.

-All events [speciality, teams and age] must be entered through the official Noosa Festival of Surfing website and paid by credit card.
+All events [speciality, teams and age] must be entered through the official Noosa Festival of Surfing website and paid in full.